candycode/loco/README.md

 _libloco_ will maintain its current interface, only additions additional documentation and fixes are planned.

-_locoplay_ should also stay as it is
+_locoplay_ should also stay as it is.

 Everything else, namely locoplay scripts and modules might be removed/added/improved.

-Design documents might at some point pop up.
+Design documents and UML diagrams created with the excellent [yul](http://yuml.me/) tool might point pop up in the public repository at some point.

 ## Main features